 What is a Damascus blade?

 People often ask about Damascus knives or blades how they are made.
 It’s a simple answer indeed.
 Damascus knives are made of Damascus (9cr18mov) steel.
-You can understand the real Damascus knives through the wavy, steel, and mottled pattern identification on the blade.
+You can understand the real Damascus knives through the blade’s wavy, steel, and mottled pattern identification.

 Is D2 steel good for knives?